-The design and evolution of an educational seating system that has diversified learning opportunities in universities throughout the world.
+The design and evolution of a lecture seating system that has diversified learning opportunities throughout the world.

 Burwell Architects Connect furniture system was first introduced in 2011 at Loughborough University.
 We now licence the design to Race Furniture, with whom we have developed a series of new lecture theatres for universities in the UK and Ireland.
 The system is being used by ourselves and other architects in projects in Europe and the US, and with each iteration comes new innovations.
 Most recently we have incorporated IT technology into the desking, so that digital learning can be shared, as well as diverse arrangements, including opposite seating, and a hybrid theatre and seminar room.

 The original concept was developed in response to contemporary teaching and learning techniques.
 We reassembled the traditional model of a tiered lecture theatre into a teaching environment at the new Design School at Loughborough University.
 Formulated around a series of continuous snaking benches with shared tables, the arrangement maximises sight lines within the space whilst allowing interchange between didactic and group learning formats without any reorganisation of either furniture or student.
 The plywood structure and its fabric upholstery, which sit directly onto the auditorium tiers, are both robust and elegantly uncomplicated, belying the complexity of the pedagogic issues that have been resolved.